Short-Field Takeoff and Maximum Performance Climb

 Setup

-1. Set the flaps as recommended by the airplane manufacturer.
+1. Set flaps as recommended and complete the before-takeoff checklist.

-4. Taxi into the takeoff position utilizing the maximum available takeoff area.
+5. Taxi into position using the maximum available runway length.

 Takeoff Roll

-1. Apply the brakes to keep the airplane stationary while advancing the throttle smoothly to takeoff power.
+1. Apply the brakes to hold the airplane stationary.

 Liftoff